The Librarians (2014 TV series): Plot

 The second season offers up a pair of new villains, both from fiction: Prospero (Richard Cox), from Shakespeare's The Tempest, and Moriarty (David S. Lee), Sherlock Holmes' chief nemesis.
 The former is positioned as the greater evil, attempting to use magic to destroy the world in order to remake it more to his liking.
 Moriarty is more of a gray villain—generally aligned with Prospero but willing to side with the Librarians when it suits his own interests.

 The third season introduces a new adversary, Apep, the Egyptian God of Chaos.
 Defeated centuries before by the first Librarian, Judson (Bob Newhart), and his Guardian, Charlene (Jane Curtin), he is resurrected when his sarcophagus is opened and embarks on a mission to release pure evil into the world, possessing many different people along the way.
 While they are trying to stop Apep, the Librarians' actions are closely monitored by General Cynthia Rockwell (Vanessa Williams) from a new secret government agency, called DOSA (Department of Statistical Anomalies).

-The fourth season does away with season-long story arcs in favor of stand-alone episodes, with three ongoing issues: Before the vernal equinox, Flynn and Eve must undertake a ceremony that will bind them to each other and to the Library, as Charlene and Judson did before them.
+The fourth season does away with season-long story arcs in favor of stand-alone episodes, with three ongoing issues.
+One storyline builds on the season three revelation that the Library is a conscious entity; before the vernal equinox, Flynn and Eve must undertake a ceremony that will bind them to each other and to the Library, as Charlene and Judson did before them.
 They will become immortal and bind the Library to Earth, giving it a human connection and a human heart rather than the cold, implacable and dangerously self-centered attitude that would characterize it without that bond.
-(We learn in season three that the Library is a conscious entity.)
-The return of Nicole Noone, Flynn's first Guardian, believed dead and now immortal, raises many questions.
-And conflict arises between the Librarians over former Librarian Darrington Dare's assertion that there can only be one Librarian at a time, or the result will be disastrous.
-These three stories are not resolved until the last episode.
+The second storyline involves the return of Nicole Noone, Flynn's first Guardian; believed dead and now immortal, her presence raises many questions.
+The third storyline is the conflict that arises between the Librarians over former Librarian Darrington Dare's assertion that there can only be one Librarian at a time, or the result will be disastrous.
+All three stories are resolved in the last episode.

 Episodes

+The first season concluded on January 18, 2015.
 On February 12, 2015, TNT renewed the series for a 10-episode second season, which aired from November 1 to December 27, 2015.
 On December 15, 2015, TNT renewed the series for a 10-episode third season, which aired from November 20, 2016 to January 22, 2017.
 On January 24, 2017, TNT renewed the series for a fourth season, which premiered on December 13, 2017.